 Continuous vs. on-demand performance profiling

 The problem is that on-demand or automatic profiling only allows post factum analysis.
 It might be helpful in case of performance regression or a problem-driven optimization, but it doesn’t provide the basis for continuous performance improvements.
-Assuming the application is evolving, not addressing its performance continuously will result in gradual performance regression.
+Assuming the application is evolving, rather than addressing its performance continuously will result in gradual performance regression.

-A continuous profiling is not triggered by any event or human.
+Continuous profiling is not triggered by any event or human.
 The idea is that it is “always” active on a small subset of application processes.
 In terms of profiling overhead, this leads to even lower total overhead.